AnhQuoc533/flower-classification-project/README.md

 # FLOWER IMAGE CLASSIFIER PROJECT
 ## Overview
-This repository contains my submission to the final project of [AI Programming with Python Nanodegree Program](https://www.udacity.com/course/ai-programming-python-nanodegree--nd089).
 The purpose of this project is to utilize a pre-trained model from [PyTorch](https://pytorch.org) to build, train, and implement an image classifier that recognizes different species of flowers using transfer learning technique.

 The project is broken down into two parts: developing the classifier in Jupyter Notebook and then building the command line application for the classifier.